wp-plugins/wp-retina-2x/readme.txt

 This plugin creates the image files required by the Retina (high-DPI) displays and it displays them to your visitors accordingly.
 Your website will look beautiful and sharp on every device.
 The retina images will be generated for you automatically, served, and you will be able to control everything from the Retina Dashboard.

-It handles two different methods to serves the images to your visitors.
+It handles three different methods to serves the images to your visitors.
 Pick the one that works best with your hosting and environment.
 WordPress Multi-site are supported as well.

 Languages: English, French.